-"Master agreement" means a contract arrived at competitively which establishes prices, terms, and conditions for the purchase of goods and services in common use.
+"Master agreement" means a contract competitively bid and entered into by the department which establishes prices, terms, and conditions for the purchase of goods and services of general use.
+These contracts may involve the needs of one or more state agencies.
 Agencies may purchase from a master agreement without further competition.
-These contracts may involve the needs of one or more state agencies.
-Master agreements for a particular item or class of items may be awarded to a single vendor or multiple vendors.
+Master agreements (also referred to as "master contracts") for a particular item or class of items may be awarded to a single vendor or multiple vendors.
+The department is the sole agency authorized to enter into master agreements for goods and services of general use.